TimoBechtel/smart-screen/README.md

-# Smart / Mirror..
-Something.. - SMS
+# Smart Screen

 ## About

-This is a hackable smart dashboard / display / screen, something (SMS).
+This is a hackable smart screen that displays information from third party sources and allows you to interact with third party services.

 ### Set up a display